10 Mar

 Business partners are often misunderstood as business owners.
 A business partner is someone who’s involved in all aspects of the work involved, like running, growing, or maintaining a company or business.
 They’re responsible for their actions and the actions of everyone else working on the project.
 Technically, they can be an investor or co-owner.

 On the other hand, a business owner owns a company but doesn’t necessarily have much to do with its day-to-day operations.
-They provide financial support and occasionally get involved in major decisions that might significantly impact its direction (think: product line/ marketing strategy, etc.).
-Owners often hire people to handle these key areas to focus on more regulating features like managing profits and cash flow.
-In addition, there are two types of self-employment, such as:
+They provide financial support and occasionally get involved in major decisions that might significantly impact its direction (think product line/ marketing strategy, etc.).
+Owners often hire people to handle these key areas to focus on more regulatory features like managing profits and cash flow.
+In addition, there are two types of self-employment:

 Independent contractors have their businesses and are not part of any large organisation.
 They get paid for projects or specific services, and they don’t receive benefits like a fixed salary or pension contributions like ordinary employees do.